Skip to Content

 The Breast Reconstruction Procedure

 There are many different options when it comes to breast reconstruction surgery.
 The best option for you will be dependent on your body shape, Dr. Buinewicz’s suggestions and the outcome you desire.
-When you get a breast implant after mastectomy, it usually requires skin expansion.
+When you get a breast implant after mastectomy, it may require skin expansion.
 This requires a saline filled tissue expander to be inserted after the mastectomy, preparing the area for reconstruction at a later date.
 The mound of the breast will be restored after surgery.
 This does leave permanent scars, but they do fade over time.
-Another option is flap reconstruction which lets the breast be rebuilt using natural tissue.
-It differs from the tissue expander method in that the mound of the breast is finished during the first surgery.
-There is no need to continue expansion using tissue from the abdomen (TRAM Flap), the back (Latissimus Dorsi Flap) and/or buttocks (Gluteal Flap).
-Common follow-up procedures include nipple reconstruction, shaping of the new breasts and breast lift/reduction surgery of the contralateral breast.
+Sometimes you are able to place a permanent implant immediately at the time of mastectomy, either above or below the muscle.

 What Are Advantages of Flap Reconstruction?

 The latest and most state-of-the-art form of breast reconstruction is flap reconstruction.
 This procedure lowers the possibility of complications because your new breast will actually be created from living tissue that has been harvested from your own body.
 The results feel completely natural, and they last for the rest of your life.
+And you do not have an implant or foreing body that will require additional procedures.

 Breast Reconstruction Recovery